JOJ0/discodos/README.md

 Be precise when asked for the track number on the record: A1 is not the same as A.

-View your mix again, your track should be there, verbose mode shows that track and artist names are still missing.
+View your mix again, your track should be there, verbose mode shows that track and artist names are still missing because DiscoDOS by default is minimalistic.
+Only releases were imported, but not track titles:

 `disco mix fat_mix -v`

 Add some more tracks!

-DiscoDOS by default is minimalistic.
-Only releases were imported, but not track titles.
-Now import them via the Discogs API.
+Now get track artist/titles for all the tracks in the mix.
 If track numbers are not precise (eg A vs A1) data won't be found!

 `disco mix fat_mix -u`